blainekasten/shortcut.js/README.md

 - Chainable
 - noConflict mode
 - Global pause/resume functions
-- Tested in latest Firefox/Chrome/Safari (IE8 support coming soon)
+- Tested in latest Firefox/Chrome/Safari.
 - AMD compatibility (needs testing)

 How to use